 The amount you contribute into the system is defined according to when you entered state service.
-Refer to our benefit guide for more detailed information.
+Refer to our MSERS Retirement Benefit Guide for more detailed information.
 The contribution rate for new state employees except for State Police is set at 9% of your salary plus an additional 2% for any amount earned over $30,000.

 SERS is a Defined Benefit System

 A defined benefit system generally calculates your retirement benefit based on a combination of your years of service and your age.
 The amount you contribute does not affect the calculation of your benefit.

 Generally, members are eligible to retire with 10 years of service at age 55 or 20 years of service at any age.
 Once you retire, you are eligible for a monthly retirement benefit for the rest of your life.
 Depending on the retirement option you chose at the time of retirement, your beneficiary will qualify for a retirement benefit for life in the event of your death.

 If you are in groups 1, 2, or 4, our simple to use pension calculator can give you a general idea of what your retirement benefit will be.
 Final calculations are not done until you apply to retire.
 The MSERS Retirement Benefit Guide has detailed information on how to calculate your retirement.

 Retirement applications are accepted up to 120 days before your date of retirement or up to 60 days after your date of retirement to qualify for a retroactive payment.
 Retirement applications received more than 60 days after your last date of employment will not be processed until 15 days after they are received.